 - Dependance on a large amount of network bandwidth in case of storing large videos

-- Extremely easy to access, retrieve, and distribute large videos
+- Extremely easy to access, retrieve, distribute, and share large video files

 - Increased collaboration